galaxyproject/training-material/topics/dev/tutorials/tool-generators-advanced/tutorial.md

 > ### {% icon tip %} Under the hood:
 >
 >  - It uses [galaxyml](https://github.com/hexylena/galaxyxml) to generate the tool XML from ToolFactory form settings.
->  - It uses [Planemo](https://github.com/galaxyproject/planemo) to generate the test outputs
+>  - It uses [Planemo](https://github.com/galaxyproject/planemo) to generate the test outputs and then again to test newly generated code
->  - Then again to test newly generated code
+>  - The appliance in Docker is built on [docker-galaxy-stable](https://github.com/bgruening/docker-galaxy-stable) infrastructure
 {: .tip}